 The facts as presented by the author

-2.1 In 1992, at the age of five, the author left Somalia with his family due to the civil war in that country.
-He lived in Yemen with his family until September 2011, when the author and his brother, M.A., left for Greece due to conflicts with a resistance cell called Balatika that pursued Somalis and was in opposition to the Yemeni authorities.
+2.1 In 1992, at the age of five, the author left Somalia with his family because of the civil war there.
+He lived in Yemen with his family until September 2011, when the author and his brother, M.A., left for Greece owing to conflicts with a resistance cell called Balatika that pursued Somalis and was in opposition to the Yemeni authorities.
 They arrived in Greece by boat from Turkey on 2 October 2011.
 The author was arrested on arrival, fingerprinted and then released with “a paper”, requesting him to leave Greece in one month.
 On 26 September 2012, the author was arrested and imprisoned in Greece.
 He contracted tuberculosis and was under a hospital treatment for about eight months.
 On 26 September 2012, i.e. the date of the author’s arrest, his brother left Greece, entered Denmark and applied for asylum.
 On 20 March 2013, the author’s brother was granted protection status by the Danish Immigration Service under section 7 (2) of the Aliens Act.

 2.2 The author entered Denmark on 24 August 2013 without valid travel documents.
-He was arrested at Copenhagen Airport after taking a plane from Italy because he had a false Italian passport.
-It was the author’s own photo in the passport but the passport was issued in the name of Abdullahi Adan Ali.
+He flew from Italy to Copenhagen, where he was arrested at the airport because he held a false Italian passport that showed the author’s photograph but was issued in the name of a third person.
 The author was detained for four days and then released.
 He applied for asylum on 29 August 2013.
 As his grounds for asylum, he referred to his fear of the general security situation in case of return to Somalia.
-The author also referred to the fact that he has no family network in Mogadishu.
+The author also referred to the fact that he had no family network in Mogadishu.
 He also stated that his father had told him that he could not return to Somalia, without explaining the reason.
 He later learned that his family had fled from Mogadishu because they belonged to an oppressed minority clan named Bagadi.
-During the civil war in Somalia, the large clans had oppressed the minority clans in the country.
-Two of the author’s paternal uncles, one of whom was a pilot and the other one a lawyer, had been killed.
-Due to the on-going ethnic cleansing of the Bagadi clan, the author’s larger family decided to flee Somalia and had been split up on the way, with his parents’ family ending up in Yemen.
+During the civil war in Somalia, the larger clans had oppressed the minority clans in the country.
+Two of the author’s paternal uncles, one of whom was a pilot and the other one a lawyer, had been killed in Somalia.
+Due to the ongoing ethnic cleansing of the Bagadi clan, the author’s larger family had decided to flee Somalia and had been split up on the way, with his parents’ family ending up in Yemen.